xoxo121/xoxo121/README.md

 ---

 ### 👀 Interests
-- 🧠 Multimodal AI: Making AI fluent in all languages—visual, textual, and the occasional emoji.
+- Multimodal AI: Making AI fluent in all languages: visual, textual, and the occasional emoji.
-- 🚗 Autonomous Systems: Helping robots navigate better than humans.
+- Autonomous Systems: Helping robots navigate better than humans.
--  🔢 Mathematics: Solving problems with elegance and precision.
+- Mathematics: Solving problems with elegance and precision.

 ---